Makassarese language: Old Makassar and Lontara script

 Sample of a handwritten book, written in Makassarese using the Makasar script, of a diary of the Princes of the Sultanate of Gowa.
 The passimbang punctuation signs, typical of this script, are drawn and colored in red, as well as a few proper names and some inserts in Arabic.

 Makassarese was historically written using Makasar script (also known as "Old Makassarese" or "Makassarese bird script" in English-language scholarly works).

 In Makassarese the script is known as ukiriʼ jangang-jangang or huruf jangang-jangang ('bird letters').
-It was used for official purposes in the kingdoms of Makasar in the 17th century but ceased to be used by the 19th century, being replaced by Lontara script.
+It was used for official purposes in the kingdoms of Makasar during the 17th century but ceased to be used by the 19th century, being replaced by Lontara script.

-In spite of their quite distinctive appearance, both the Makasar and Lontara scripts are derived from the ancient Brahmi script of India.
-Like other descendants of that script, each consonant has an inherent vowel "a", which is not marked.
+In spite of their quite distinctive appearance, both the Makasar and Lontara scripts are derived from the ancient Brāhmī script of India.
+Like other descendants of the script, each consonant has an inherent vowel "a", which is not marked.
 Other vowels can be indicated by adding diacritics above, below, or on either side of each consonant.